 And why?
 Due to concerns over his health and after Scottish Football Association (SFA) board members threatened to boycott the event.

 JONES: "IT'S ABSOLUTELY DISGRACEFUL"

-The decision has been met by outrage, with Vinnie Jones becoming the latest big name to express anger at the way Gascoigne has been treated.
+The decision was met by outrage, with Vinnie Jones one of the big names to express anger at the way Gascoigne was treated.

 "I'm absolutely outraged about this," said Jones on talkSPORT.
 "When Gazza went to Rangers, he lit up Scottish football.